slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-words-pronounciation.md

    emphasis.
 2. "A,E,I,O,U" and the rest of the alphabet play diffent roles.
 The former is used to pronounce, the rest is for express the meaning of the word.
+3. I know how to pronounce a word correctly, but as for a sentence, most time I don't pronounce correctly.
+Last time, I was watching friends, a female character whose name is Julia, the way she spoke new york impressed me a lot. and for a long time, japanse words that are from english confused me a lot, but today, I realized the difference.
+4. Another scene made an impression on me is the scene a girl call Chandler and leave a phone message, it was a very long sentence, but if you focus on where should you emphasis, it will not be a problem.